vorner/rust-presentations/atomics.md

 ???
 * Run the program multiple times.
 Without --release.
 * Yes, it could also eat your kitten, or explode, or send 1001 emails.
-* TODO: Can we make this slide red?

 ---